anishlamichhane2000/Weather-App/README.md

 A new Flutter project.

-This is flutter intern task by moru
+This is flutter intern task by Moru

-there is screenshot file  which include the UI of the weatherApp
+There is screenshot file  which include the UI of the weatherApp and APK Version of the weather app

 ## Getting Started